 Citi -> Chase -> American Express

 Note that many of the benefits of these premium credit cards do NOT apply for authorized users.
-EDIT: As mentioned in the comments, I should clarify that with the American Express Platinum card, authorized users DO get a majority of the benefits (just not the
+EDIT: As mentioned in the comments, I should clarify that with The Platinum Card® from American Express, authorized users DO get a majority of the benefits (just not the

-Amex Platinum vs Chase Sapphire Reserve vs Citi Prestige – Global Entry
+The Platinum Card® from American Express vs Chase Sapphire Reserve vs Citi Prestige® – Global Entry

 All 3 cards offer a $100 Global Entry reimbursement, so this one is even across the board

-Chase Sapphire Reserve vs Amex Platinum vs Citi Prestige – signup bonus
+Chase Sapphire Reserve vs The Platinum Card® from American Express vs Citi Prestige® – signup bonus

 The reported 100,000 Ultimate Rewards signup bonus with the Chase Sapphire Reserve is a definite winner.
-There have been periodic 100,000 point bonuses on the Amex Platinum, but they are often short lived (I got in on one a few months ago).
-The highest known bonus on the Citi Prestige has been 50,000 ThankYou Points.
+There have been periodic 100,000 point bonuses on The Platinum Card® from American Express, but they are often short lived (I got in on one a few months ago).
+The highest known bonus on the Citi Prestige® has been 50,000 ThankYou Points.

 Chase -> Amex -> Citi

-Chase Sapphire Reserve vs Citi Prestige vs Amex Platinum – category spend bonuses
+Chase Sapphire Reserve vs Citi Prestige® vs The Platinum Card® from American Express – category spend bonuses

 - The Chase Sapphire Reserve card gives 3x on travel and dining and 1x on everything else